tefenet/algoritmos/README.md

 recibe como parametro el texto base, sobre el cual se buscaré un patrón. luego se ingresa por interfaz de comandos la cadena de texto a contar. retorna la cuenta.

+### ArraySearchKSum
+given an integer array, find the first numbers in an array that sum K, an Integer number. receive an array like '1 2 3', and a number, returns the expected array of indexes